 What Is the Role of a School Guidance Counselor?

-The role of a school guidance counselor is to work with students and parents to help guide students' academic, behavioral and social growth.
+The role of guidance counselors in schools is to work with students and parents to help guide students' academic, behavioral and social growth.
 Individuals in this field work in elementary, middle and high schools.
-This article will tell you more about the role of school guidance counselors.
-Schools offering Counseling degrees can also be found in these popular choices.
+This article explores guidance counselor duties and responsibilities and the requirements to become one.

 Important Facts About This Occupation